andreiolaru-ro/FLASH-MAS/notes.md

     * remove default entities that are not useful
       * retain the ids of default created entities
       * check if there is any entity in their context which is not default
-  * ported identifiable entities should be copied with different, unique, names
-  * identifiability is probably useless at configuration phase; should support duplicate names for all entities; should add all entities to the entity list
   * what to do when the agents are inside the support, but the node is supposed to load the agents (but the agent list is in deployment).
   * adding contexts
-  * manage portables for CLI entries

 ### Deployment / loading
   * move deployment loading from NodeLoader to a new DeploymentLoader class?